Skip to content

 The focus is on the relationship between the top two bones in your neck, the atlas and axis, and the rest of your body.
 A misalignment here, no matter how small, can create a ripple effect that impacts your posture, nerve function, and even the alignment of your jaw.
 By gently correcting this foundational imbalance, we can help your body restore its natural alignment and function.
 This isn't a temporary fix; it's a strategy aimed at creating long-term stability and health, allowing your body to heal itself so you can find genuine, lasting relief from TMJ pain.
 Our specialized QSM3 technique is designed to do exactly that.

-The Crucial Connection Between Your Spine and Jaw
+The Surprising Link Between Your Spine and Jaw

 It might seem strange to think that your neck could be the source of your jaw pain, but the connection is surprisingly direct.
 Your head weighs about 10 to 12 pounds, and it’s balanced on the very top of your spine.
 When the upper cervical vertebrae are misaligned, your body has to compensate to keep your head level.
 This can cause tension in the muscles that run from your neck to your jaw, pulling the temporomandibular joint out of its proper position.